 Your control panel is where you’ll be able to manage everything to do with your hosting and certain aspects of your website.
 Whatever control panel your hosting provider offers, make sure that it has all the functionalities you need to keep your site up and running the way you want it.

-Aside from coming with all the necessary functionalities, your panel should be easy-to-use.
+Therefore, along with all the necessary functionalities, your panel should be easy-to-use.

-To find out, simply read online reviews or contact each provider’s customer support team and ask them questions about their control panel’s functions and interface.
+So before choosing your hosting provider, read online reviews or contact each provider’s customer support team and ask them questions about their control panel’s functions and interface.

 7. Ask Yourself If You Need Email Hosting

 If you’re starting a website for business purposes, you’ll most likely want a matching business email.
 If this is the case, make sure to check that your hosting provider offers email hosting before you pay for a subscription.

 Truthfully, the majority of reputable hosting providers will allow you to host your own email.
 However, while the lack of email hosting may seem like a dealbreaker, there are other simple ways you can host your email.
 Google Suite, for example, will allow you to set up your own business email for as little as $6 a month, per user.